 Cellular telephones, pagers, beepers and other personal communication devices create unwanted distractions and MUST BE ON SILENT during class sessions.
 No texting IMing, emailing is allowed during lecture or presentations.
 If you consider yourself to be an exception to this requirement, please discuss this with me at the beginning of the semester.
-If you do not inform me of your on call status points may be deducted from your overall class grade after one warning.
+If you do not inform me of your on call status, 2 points may be deducted from your overall class grade for each occurence.